CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 Any security vulnerabilities in Foo-Bar are covered by this policy.

+Security vulnerabilities in versions of any libraries that are included in Foo-Bar are also covered by this policy.

 Security vulnerabilities are considered anything that allows users to execute unauthorised code, access unauthorised resources, or to have an adverse impact on accessibility or performance of a system.

-Security vulnerabilities in upstream software (embedded libraries, prerequisite modules or system libraries, or in Perl), are not covered by this policy unless they affect Foo-Bar, or Foo-Bar can be used to exploit vulnerabilities in them.
+Security vulnerabilities in upstream software (prerequisite modules or system libraries, or in Perl), are not covered by this policy unless they affect Foo-Bar, or Foo-Bar can be used to exploit vulnerabilities in them.

 Security vulnerabilities in downstream software (any software that uses Foo-Bar, or plugins to it that are not included with the